 - Calcium stones – These are the most common and form when you don’t get enough fluids or calcium.

 - Uric stones - This common type of stone which often runs in families, is caused by elevated amounts of purine in the body.
 Purine is a chemical found in shellfish and some meats.
 High purine levels can lead to an increase in another chemical called urate, which can form kidney stones.

 - Struvite stones – Upper urinary tract infections are usually the cause of these less common kidney stones.

 - Cystine stones – The least common type of kidney stone is genetic and is caused when a natural chemical, called cystine, leaks into the urine.

 The first line of defense against a kidney stone is drinking plenty of water.
 In the case of some smaller stones, drinking enough fluid may work to flush the stone out of the urine.
 For larger stones, doctors may use lasers or shock waves to break the stones into small fragments that can be passed.
 In some cases, surgery is required.

 Prevention tips for avoiding kidney stones will probably sound familiar: maintain a healthy lifestyle, stay hydrated, and get enough exercise.
 Other things you can do to avoid this painful condition include reducing your intake of sodium and fructose, a sugar in many processed foods and high-fructose corn syrup.
 Eating more oranges, lemons, and melons can also be beneficial.

 Good nutrition is the foundation of a healthy life.
-Mom’s Meals makes it easy with delicious meals designed by dietitians, created by professional chefs, and delivered right to your door.
+Mom’s Meals makes it easy with delicious meals designed by professional chefs and registered dietitians, delivered direct to your home.
 Find out more.